atashshaikh/Adventure-Works-dashboard/README.md

-  # Adventure Works bike shop -dashboard
+  # Adventure Works

-### 1.	🚴‍♂️ Adventure Works Power Bi Dashboard - Sales, Customer & Product Insights
+### 🚴‍♂️ Adventure Works Power Bi Dashboard - Sales, Customer & Product Insights
 An interactive Power BI dashboard built for AdventureWorks, a global cycling equipment manufacturer.
 The project transforms raw CSV data into meaningful business insights through data modeling, DAX measures, and visually rich dashboards.

-### 2. Purpose
+###  Purpose
-As a newly hired Business Intelligence Analyst at AdventureWorks, the goal was to help management track key performance metrics — including sales, revenue, profit, and returns — while enabling detailed analysis of regional performance, product trends, and high-value customers.
+As a newly hired Business Intelligence Analyst at AdventureWorks, the goal was to help management track key performance metrics  including sales, revenue, profit, and returns while enabling detailed analysis of regional performance, product trends, and high-value customers.

-The dataset included raw CSV files on transactions, returns, products, customers, and sales territories.
+The dataset included raw CSV files on transactions, returns, products, customers, sales and  territories.
 Using Power BI Desktop, the following tasks were completed:

 🔗 Connected and transformed raw data into a clean data model